 Research and education

-Find out more about the GDPR and how it is likely to affect your school and share this information to key people within the school.
+GDPR has been in the news for a while now, but you should you ensure you have the correct and most up-to-date information.
+Also find out exactly how it is likely to affect your school and share this information to key people within the school.
 Organise training sessions as necessary.

 Data Protection Officer